-flash ESP32-CAM with arduino ide software
+flash ESP32 or ESP32-CAM with arduino ide software

-Choose Camera webserver from Examples and you’ll see a window containing code…
+Choose Camera webserver from Examples and you’ll see a window containing code.
+Continue as below.

-Find your ESP32-CAM model in the code and make that model active (change the line to read from //#define to #define).
+Find your ESP32-CAM model in the code window shown above and make that model active (change the line to read from //#define to #define).
 Then add your home wifi and password.
 Validate the code and upload it to your ESP32.
 Within a few minutes your ESP32-CAM should appear on your network.
 Find its IP address and visit that IP address with a browser.
 For a clear tutorial see Rui Santos at Randomnerd or watch his helpful video below: